onero/CTF-NC3/Misc/in-my-prime/index.md

 ### Initial Approach and Challenges

-I developed a script to test if the range of the primes had a lower and upper bound, which revealed that the challenge numbers ranged between 70 million and 100 million, which meant dealing with approximately 1.3 million primes.
+I developed a script to test if the range of the primes had a lower and upper bound and also to see if duplicates would occur, which revealed that the challenge numbers ranged between 70 million and 100 million, which meant dealing with approximately 1.3 million primes and duplicates definitely occured, when requesting more than a thousand primes.

 ```python
 import socket